 This blog consists of my reflections and journaling for a decade (2009 to 2019) in the field of sport for development and peace.
 It may not be representative of all the stakeholders in this emerging discipline, but a few themes included are community development, philanthropy, volunteerism, peace-building, youth sport, private-public partnerships and sustainable development.
 Some of the earlier post dates were altered after reloading of the blog but the chronology of posts were preserved.
 The blog is suitable for students, practitioners, scholars and advocates in applied-human development.
 Along with my workbook “What Squash Can Teach You,” the purpose of these educational tools are to foster social and economic transformation.

-Tariq is a Business Development Consultant with RK Global, an international growth marketing agency.
+Tariq is a Customer Success Manager with RK Global, an international growth marketing agency.
 He was a Founding Member and Secretary of Khelshala, a charitable organization in India that combines squash, academics, mentoring, travel, college support and career readiness.
 Khelshala is an international affiliate of the Squash and Education Alliance which launches and leads youth programs in the United States and around the world.

 He gave a presentation on Khelshala at the 2011 Next Step Conference: Promoting Global Partnerships in Sport for Development in Trinidad and Tobago.
 In the United States he was the Director of Kidsquash, a nonprofit, inclusive, community squash program implemented at Harvard University and endorsed by US Squash and Massachusetts Squash, that encourages wellbeing through sport.
 The program served over 100 children between the ages of 8 to 17 from more than 20 towns as well as 25 public and independent schools in the Greater Boston area.
 Tariq has also served in various capacities with the New England Interscholastic Squash Association, the College Squash Association and the World Squash Federation.
 In 2012, he gave a presentation on his work with Kidsquash at the International Workshop on Physical Activity and Quality of Life at Cubamotricidad in Cuba.